eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - Simplifies the process for converting and adding new samples.
 - Backwards compatibility with Dansfing 2.1a minus the display board.
 - Functional orientation will be horizontal.
-- 3D printed bottom shell.
+- 3D printed bottom shell (will be open source when it is done).
+- Open source board gerber (coming soon).
 - All chips should be socketed for easy replacement.

 ## Project History